g0dEngineer/ASTIS/README.md

 - [x] Deep Learning/Paper Writing (Exposed in Certificate)
 - [x] Ai Product Building (Exposed in Diploma)
 - [x] Rapid Ai Product Building Methodology (Exposed in both Certificate & Diploma)
-- [x] Artificial General Intelligence Basis (Exposed in both Certificate & Diploma)
+- [x] Artificial General Intelligence Basis (Exposed in both Certificate & Diploma. )
+* Unique existence of an Introduction to Artificial General Intelligence in an Ai course.
+* Includes talk between ASTIS lead God Bennett, and Dr. Eray Ozkural, one of the smartest persons who are currently working on AGI.

 # Happy coding!